Malik Dia: College career

-Ole Miss

 Dia transferred to play for the Ole Miss Rebels.
 On January 8, 2025, he recorded 21 points and eight rebounds in a victory over Arkansas.
-On January 11, Dia tallied 19 points, seven rebounds, and an assist in a win over LSU.
+On January 11, Dia tallied 19 points, seven rebounds and an assist in a win over LSU.
 On January 14, he totaled 23 points and 19 rebounds in an upset win over Alabama.
 On February 12, Dia scored 12 straight points for the Rebels as he helped Ole Miss to a comeback win over South Carolina.
 On February 22, he tallied 22 points in a loss to Vanderbilt.

+Professional career

+After going undrafted in the 2026 NBA draft, Dia signed with the New Orleans Pelicans for the 2026 NBA Summer League.
+On August 18, 2026, Dia signed a two-way contract with the Pelicans, splitting time with their NBA G League affiliate, the Laketown Squadron.